 to the cy.request()

 method.
-This method makes a GET request to the hosted API endpoint to get our todo items, and validates that the API is being called by the test.
+This method makes a GET request to the sample API endpoint to get a list of users, and validates that the API is being called by the test.

 Note: When cy.request()